oleganza/OAPromise/README.md

 It is also possible to combine progress from multiple operations.

 In this example we load person data from disk and then load his picture.
 Lets assume that loading from disk usually takes 30% of the time and picture takes 70%.
-Also `-loadFromDisk` and `loadPicture` should provide progress updates for their operations.
+Also `loadFromDisk` and `loadPicture` should provide progress updates for their operations.

 ```
 __block OAPromise* promise = [[Person loadFromDisk] then:^(id person){